babbel/miza-kinesis/README.md

     - Automatic version update:
         1. Use [`npm version`](https://docs.npmjs.com/cli/version)
 1. Merge to master!
-    1. New versions are automatically published to Gemfury on every merge to `master`
+    1. New versions are automatically published to npm on every merge to `master`

 ## License